W3-Anjan/golang-catapi/README.md

 #### GOLang basics
 1. Variadic functions can be called with any number of trailing arguments.
 For example, ``fmt.Println`` is a common variadic function.
+2. In Go the concept of char is called ``Rune``
+3. Go supports methods defined on struct types.

 #### parse json response
 https://dev.to/billylkc/parse-json-api-response-in-go-10ng
 https://mholt.github.io/json-to-go/

+#### Project Structure
+1. This project contains the golang features
+2. GET and POST request from backend go project to frontend and parse the response